zimicjs/zimic/README.md

 zimic typegen openapi ./schema.yaml -o schema.ts --service-name MyService --filter 'GET /users**'
 ```

-When many filters are used, a filter file can be provided, where each line represent a filter expression and comments
+When many filters are used, a filter file can be provided, where each line represents a filter expression and comments
 are marked with `#`:

 `filters.txt`